 It doesn’t mean you can’t enjoy a glass of wine with friends or a long, soaking bath, but it does mean you make sure that little person who needs you to survive is okay while you do it.
 You don’t ignore or distress your infant so you can go to a movie.
 You don’t leave your child to scream because you’re too tired to get up at 3am and feed him (however you do it) and be a responsible parent.
 You just don’t.
 Parenting responsively also doesn’t mean you give into all the WANTS of your older children (if you think your newborn is crying because they only “want” food or a diaper change, hand the child over to someone with half a brain).
 If the only way you know how to set boundaries is to set them inappropriately – say, like, ignoring the needs of your baby because that particular need isn’t appropriate for a teenager – then you need to work on that because that’s fucked up.
 It is also your problem, not your baby’s.

 As parents it’s our job to do all we can for our kids’ well-being, especially when they are so dependent upon us.
-When you have a baby, it is up to YOU to make sacrifices to care for their well-being, no matter what some idiot parenting consultant may tell you.
+When you have a baby, it is up to YOU to make sacrifices or compromises to care for their well-being, no matter what some idiot parenting consultant may tell you.
 End of fucking story.

 Iacovou M, Sevilla A. Infant feeding: the effects of scheduled vs. on-demand feeding on mothers’ wellbeing and children’s cognitive development.
 European Journal of Public Health 2012.
 DOI: 10.1093/eurpub/cks012.